 • Primarily G, PG, and PG-13 approximate-rating films will be reviewed for consideration.
 Occasional exceptions to this guideline are made on a film-by-film basis at the judges' and festival director's discretion.
 Hard R content will not be selected.

 • FLIC is a celebration of the cinema arts, and, as such, reserves the right not to select films which in the opinion of the judges are not suitable for all age groups, or are abrasively controversial and/or politically divisive.
-The judging panel includes representatives of the filmmaking and business communities.
+The judging panel includes representatives of the filmmaking, educational, and business communities.
 To learn more about the judging panel, visit FLICPolson.com, click on the "About" tab and scroll down to "Judges."
-All judging is confidential; all decisions are final.
+All judging is confidential and all decisions are final.

 • If you prefer your official selection film screen without being judged or awarded, you may elect to do so.
 By default, selected films are adjudicated and eligible for awards.